 Bug reporting may not be the most glamorous process in the software development process, but it is absolutely essential if you want to see your company meet customer expectations and grow in an increasingly competitive market.

 If you are ready to take your company’s bug reporting system to the next level, partner with the team at Userback.
 Userback’s suite of bug reporting tools allows development teams and companies to implement powerful bug reporting systems that utilize the latest in video reporting methods to increase effectiveness and efficiency across all systems.

 Userback’s bug reporting system includes a robust visual feedback tool that allows for effective bug tracking with the inclusion of annotated screenshots and video recordings.
 Userback’s system has made it easier than ever for customers, clients, and team members to use the power of video to note where they have noticed bugs in a particular software or application.

 Userback uses robust systems to automatically capture console logs and the tasks that were taken that led to a particular bug occurring.
 This will help offer plenty of visual evidence for a bug, and help your developer handle problems with lightning-fast efficiency.

 The visual bug reporting capabilities of Userback also make it easy to navigate with a single, simple interface that allows your users to offer quality feedback.
 Userback also integrates seamlessly with popular apps such as Jira and GitHub, making life easier for you and your development team as well.

-Ready to learn more about the power or visual bug reporting, and how Userback can help your team take your systems to the next level?
-Sign up for a free trial and start reporting bugs with the power of visual feedback today.
+Ready to learn more about the power or visual bug reporting, and how Userback can help your team take your systems to the next level?and start reporting bugs with the power of visual feedback today.